kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_1_wandb_logging/README.md

     - `train.py` changed and make sure you update the details realted to your W&B account
     - `inference.py` no change, but make sure to update the last saved checkpoint.
     - `model.py` changed especially the part related to the metrics.
+***

 ## Re-train the model
-- Yes, this step needs to be re-done even if you trained the model in week 0.
+- Yes, this step needs to be re-done even if you trained the model in step #0.
 Once the training is completed in the end of the logs you will see something like:

 ```shell